 By now, your nonprofit’s supporters have probably encountered every in-person/hybrid/virtual peer-to-peer (P2P) iteration out there.
 It’s time to introduce some new, engaging fundraising ideas to keep your peer-to-peer participants returning for future fundraisers.

-In this guide, you’re going to explore innovative peer-to-peer fundraising ideas through the following points:
+In this guide, we’ll explore innovative peer-to-peer fundraising ideas through the following topics:

 So first, let’s walk through how to optimize your next campaign to understand, inspire, and grow your relationships with peer-to-peer supporters.

 While some nonprofits see the P2P process as a supporter-led effort, consider the ways your team can build relationships with each individual supporter.
-The best way to do this is to engage in one-on-one communication, including sending encouragement and tips, with the participants in your P2P campaign.
+The best way to do this is to engage in conversational messaging, including sending encouragement and tips, with the participants in your P2P campaign.

 As you’ll soon see, many of the top peer-to-peer fundraising ideas we recommend are conducted using Facebook’s fundraising tools.
 Here are a few ways that you can continue connecting with peer-to-peer participants through that platform: